How Much Does Flight Delay Claim Company Charge?

 3.2 Administrative Fees:

 The claim company may charge this additional fee for handling all the paperwork and communicating with the airline.
 The basic administrative fee charged is approximately €30.
-As per the research, Euclaim charges a fee of 31% (including VAT) for a successful claim and €33 handling fees per person as of 19th March 2025.
+According to the research, Euclaim charges a fee of 31% (including VAT) for a successful claim and €33 handling fees per person as of March 19, 2025.

 3.3 Multilingual Support